freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

    These are changes to the text of challenges - the Description, Instructions, or Test Text.

    You can also review these right on GitHub and decide whether to merge them.
 We need to be a bit more careful about these because millions of people will encounter this text as they work through the freeCodeCamp curriculum.
 Does the pull request make the text more clear without making it much longer?
 Are the edits relevant and not overly pedantic?
 Remember that our goal is for challenges to be as clear and as short as possible.
-They aren't the place for obscure details.Contributors may try to add links to resources to the challenges.
+They aren't the place for obscure details.
+Contributors may try to add links to resources to the challenges.

-   You can close invalid pull requests and reply to them with these [reply templates](http://localhost:3200/#/moderator-handbook?id=closing-invalid-pull-requests).
+   You can close invalid pull requests and reply to them with these [reply templates](https://contribute.freecodecamp.org/#/moderator-handbook?id=closing-invalid-pull-requests).

    If the change looks good please ensure to leave an approval with a "LGTM" comment.
 Once a pull-request gets at least two approvals (including yours) from the moderators or the dev-team, you can go ahead and merge it.